Mayeu/ansible-playbook-sensu-client/README.md

 #Sensu client playbook

 Playbook to install and configure a Sensu client.
-This is a work in progress, it will come with various configuration tweaking later on :)
+This is a work in progress, it will come with various configuration tweaking later on.

 ##Supported system